 What Dremel bit do I use to carve wood?

 The Dremel bit you can use to carve wood projects is the Dremel 107 ⅛” shank.
 If you can only buy one bit, opt for this bit size.
 But take note, there are various Dremel bit sizes and shapes with intended uses.
-So, make sure to check the Dremel bit guide for better results.
+So, make sure to check this Dremel bit guide for better results.

 What are the best wood options for carving with a Dremel?